Configuration

 // Required - only entries within the defined channels will be indexed.
 Files from upload destinations can

-// where N is the upload directory ID.
-Dexter can not target specific subdirectories within an upload destination.
+// Dexter cannot target specific subdirectories within an upload destination.

 'indices' => [